-(c) Africa Fund
+(b) Africa Fund

 Starting from July 2020, as per Council decision, the 'EPA Fund' has been migrated to 'Africa Fund' and, consequently, any interests earned in time deposits held in the Ecobank have been credited in the corporate interest accounts.
 The fund is no longer an endowment fund, but it has to be considered as an ICCROM fund: this allowed ICCROM to remove this amount from the liabilities and to add it to the equity account.
+In 2022, there was a usage of the fund of \in 508.229 in order to cover the activities performed in Africa and the related staff costs.

-(d) Reserve of Actuarial Evaluation
+(c) Reserve of Actuarial Evaluation

-According to the IPSAS principles and together with the protocol provided by the auditing firm, in 2020 ICCROM created the Reserve of Actuarial Evaluation to summarize all movements recorded in its official accountancy related to the actuarial revaluations performed on ASHI and SPS funds.
+According to the IPSAS principles, in 2020 ICCROM created the Reserve of Actuarial Evaluation to summarize all movements recorded in its official accountancy related to the actuarial revaluations performed on ASHI and SPS funds.

-(e) Reserve of Revaluation
+(d) Reserve of Revaluation

-According to the IPSAS principles and together with the protocol provided by the auditing firm, in 2020, ICCROM created the Reserve of Revaluation to segregate the Library value from the equity.
+According to the IPSAS principles, in 2020, ICCROM created the Reserve of Revaluation to segregate the Library value from the equity.

-(f) Extraordinary Reserve (EUR 464,650)
+(e) Extraordinary Reserve (EUR 457,650)

-This reserve, created in 2020 in agreement with the auditing firm with the aim to identify precise scopes - such as building and scholarship - and, in case of need, to perform some specific activities related to them, is composed by:
+This reserve, created in 2020 with the aim to identify precise scopes - such as building and scholarship - and, in case of need, to perform some specific activities related to them, is composed by: